The willful (non-negligent) killing of one human being by another.

 The theft or attempted theft of a motor vehicle.

-Any crime motivated by bigotry and bias, including, but not limited to threatened or completed acts that appear after investigation to have been racial, religious, ethnic, sexual orientation, gender or disability prejudice.
+Any crime motivated by bigotry and bias, including, but not limited to threatened or completed acts that appear after investigation to have been racial, religious, national origin, sexual orientation, gender identity or disability prejudice.
 For the purposes of the Campus Security Act, statistics concerning the above listed offenses that manifest evidence of prejudice based on race, religion, sexual orientation, ethnicity, gender or disability are shown in the Hate Crime row of the statistical table.

 Any violation of any law or ordinance prohibiting the manufacture, sale, purchase, transportation, possession or use of alcoholic beverages.
 Driving under the Influence of an intoxicating substance comes under a different statute as does "drunkenness".